gabriel-del13/gabriel-del13/README.md

 ---
 - Python Programmer 🐍
 - Currently learning Web Development Back-End by myself 🌐
-- I am currently looking for a company to do my **Professional Internship** 🧑‍🎓
+- I am currently looking for a company to work for 🧑‍💻
 - My goal is to go into cybersecurity 🛡️
 - I love video games 🎮